-The laser light transmitted through an optical microfiber into the granuloma works at three levels.
+The laser light transmitted through an optical microfiber into the granuloma works on three levels.

-It is also hypothesized that the laser acts on the so-called "biofilm", a still unproven phenomenon, but which is increasingly accepted by industry experts.
-According to many experts, when a granuloma is formed, some bacteria colonize the surface contacting the injected substances and the tissue, causing a protective inflammatory reaction (the inflammatory molecules destroy the bacteria).
+It is also hypothesized that the laser acts on the so-called biofilm, a still unproven phenomenon, but which is increasingly accepted by industry experts.
+According to many experts, when a granuloma is formed, some bacteria colonize the contact surface between the injected substances and the tissue, causing a protective inflammatory reaction, where the inflammatory molecules destroy the bacteria.

-In reality, this is not what happens: the bacteria create a membrane that envelops and protects them: the inflammation process therefore does not shut off and it becomes chronic.
+In reality, this is not what happens: the bacteria creates a membrane that envelops and protects them: the inflammation process therefore does not shut off and it becomes chronic.
 This would explain why drugs only have temporary success: after their effect, the reaction starts up again.
 The presence of bacteria would explain the very high percentage of recurrence after treatments with cortisone and other immunosuppressive agents.
 For ablative surgery, there is another explanation for the poor efficacy: the surgeon spreads the biofilm bacteria around the area with the scalpel.
-The bacterial reactivate after a short period of time, thus worsening the inflammatory phenomenon.
-The increase in temperature created by the laser, on the other hand, kills the bacteria and cures the inflammation
+The bacteria reactivates after a short period of time, thus worsening the inflammatory phenomenon.
+The increase in temperature created by the laser, on the other hand, kills the bacteria and cures the inflammation.